 Tuition, scholarships, & Financial Aid

-CLU offers the Federal Direct Loan to eligible students and your application can be completed in a few easy steps.
-We also have seasoned Financial Aid team members who are available to discuss your own personal situation or walk you through the process so that you can quickly move towards starting your journey towards the completion of a degree.
+CLU offers the Federal Direct Loan program to eligible students, and the application process can be completed in just a few easy steps.
+Our experienced Financial Aid team is also available to discuss your individual situation and guide you through the process, helping you move forward with confidence as you begin your journey toward earning your degree.

 Tuition Financing Options